-Joe Donzelli is an Associate Director of Public Relations in Nova Southeastern University (NSU) Division of Public Relations and Marketing Communications.
-As such, he provides public relations and marketing support for various colleges and programs, including NSU’s Halmos College of Natural Sciences and Oceanography (home to the National Coral Reef Institute, the Guy Harvey Research Institute and the Save our Seas Shark Research Center, to mention a few).
+Joe Donzelli is an associate director of media relations in Nova Southeastern University's (NSU) Division of Public Relations, Marketing, and Creative Services.
+As such, he provides media relations and marketing support for various colleges and programs, including NSU’s Halmos College of Arts and Sciences (home to the National Coral Reef Institute, the Guy Harvey Research Institute and the Save our Seas Shark Research Center, to mention a few).
 In addition, he serves as the departmental liaison with the NSU’s Student Veterans group and NSU Athletics.

 Since coming on board with NSU, Donzelli has been part of several university-wide projects, involved with both event planning and media relations.
 One example is the eMerge Americas Conference, an annual international technology exchange where Donzelli helped lead NSU’s inaugural foray into the event, serving on the main planning committee as well as several sub-committees responsible for NSU’s presence on the international stage.